 The highest quality so as to meet TIS standards and satisfy customers’ requirement

 Chow Steel Industries Public Company Limited (“CHOW” or “the Company”) engages in production and distribution of steel billets using scrap as major raw material.
 CHOW has employed imported production technology well accepted globally.
-Steel billet production process encompasses three steps: First, scrap is prepared.
-Second, the scrap is then melted in the electric induction furnace (EIF) with required elements added to enhance the characteristics and quality of the steel according to customers’ demand.
+Steel billet production process encompasses three steps.
+First, scrap is prepared.
+Second, the scrap is then melted in the electric induction furnace (EIF) with required elements added to enhance the characteristics and quality of the steel to meet the standard quality and customers’ demand.
 Last, the steel is cast into billet.
-The EIF technology will transform electricity energy into heat to melt iron and steel.
-The advantage of the induction furnace is a clean, energy-efficient and wellcontrollable melting process compared to most other means of metal melting.
+The EIF technology will transform electric energy into heat to melt iron and steel.
+The advantage of the induction furnace is a clean, energy-efficient and well-controllable melting process compared to most other means of metal melting.
 The Company’s customers use billet to manufacture round bar, deformed bar, and wire rod.
-These long products are mainly used in small and medium construction works such as residential and commercial units as well as other general construction works, including machine tools, auto parts and other appliances and large-scale constructions that require steel products of high strength, such as bridges, dams, expressways, and structures that need to tolerate high compression, as well as tall buildings.
+These long products are mainly used in small and medium construction works such as residential and commercial units as well as other general construction works, including machine tools, auto parts and components, and large-scale construction works that require steel products for reinforced concrete which require high strength and durability for construction of bridges, dams, expressways, and structures that can tolerate high compression, as well as high-rise buildings.

-At present, the Company has a factory to produce steel billet and a branch located in Kabinburi Industrial Estate, Prachinburi Province, on a total land area of around 70 rai.
-Initially, the factory had maximum billet production capacity of 250,000 tons per year and later increased the capacity by 480,000 tons per year in the phase 2 factory, thus making up a total production capacity of 730,000 tons per year (maximum capacity as requested for permit in the Environmental Impact Assessment Report or EIA Report).
-However, as the Company needs to manage and control electricity costs, it has the policy to produce steel billet only during off-peak periods, in order to keep electricity costs lower than that during the peak periods.
-The two factories of the Company are accordingly running at maximum combined capacity of 450,000 tons per year during off-peak periods at present.
-Its major customers are rolling mills that have no blast furnaceand rolling mills that have their own blast furnace but with in adequate production capacity and hence relying on billets from external sources.
-Besides, the Company has become a member of the London Metal Exchange (LME), a world leading futures market, allowing for its exports of products to the global market, such as ASEAN, and reflecting international acceptance of its product quality.
-This can help boost the Company’s image and reputation as well as its products in overseas markets.
+At present, the Company has steel billet factory and branch located in Kabinburi Industrial Estate, Prachinburi Province, on a total land area of around 70 rai.
+It had an initial maximum billet production capacity of 250,000 tons per year and later increased the capacity by 480,000 tons per year in its phase 2 factory, making up a total production capacity of 730,000 tons per year (maximum capacity requested for permission in the Environmental Impact Assessment Report or EIA Report).
+However, as the Company needs to manage and control electricity costs, it has a policy in place to produce steel billet only during off-peak periods, in order to keep electricity costs lower than that during the peak periods.
+Both phases of the factory have accordingly been running at a combined production capacity of 450,000 tons per year during off-peak periods at present.
+The Company’s major customers are rolling mills that have no blast furnaces of their own and rolling mills that have their own blast furnaces but with inadequate production capacity and thus relying on billets from external sources.
+Besides, the Company has been a member of the London Metal Exchange (LME), a world leading futures market, hence more opportunities and extended channels for its exports of products to the global markets, such as ASEAN, etc., and reflecting international acceptance of its product quality.
+This can help boost the Company’s image and reputation as well as recognition of its products in overseas markets.